nikkifargus/WDI_PROJECT_2/README.md

 ```

 I used both referenced and embedded resources in this project.
-As you can see in the code below I have used an embedded model for the comments and an referenced model for the createdBy.
+As you can see in the code below I have used an embedded model for the comments and a referenced model for the createdBy.

 ```
 const commentSchema = new mongoose.Schema({